ohcnetwork/docs/docs/care/CEP/Completed/0008-pdf-generation.md

         )
         return False
 ```
-After creating a wrpper we can update our helper functions like :
+After creating a wrapper we can update our helper functions like :
 ```py
 def generate_discharge_summary_pdf(data, file):
     logger.info(